iamAnThaiTran/DictionaryApp/README.md

 - View word meanings, examples, and related information.
 - Practice vocabulary through quizzes and exercises.

-### 2. Grammar Lessons
-- Access structured grammar lessons for various proficiency levels.
-- Learn grammar rules and usage through interactive content.
-- Test your understanding with grammar quizzes.

-### 3. Language Practice Exercises
+### 2. Language Practice Exercises
 - Engage in language practice exercises to enhance your skills.
 - Practice listening, speaking, reading, and writing in English.
 - Receive instant feedback and track your progress.

-### 4. User Profiles
-- Create personalized user profiles.
-- Track your learning progress and achievements.
-- Set language learning goals.
+### 3. Educational Games
+- Play interactive games designed to reinforce language skills.
+- Enjoy a fun and engaging way to learn and practice English.